WFisher828/Preference_Elicitation_Prototype/README.md

 6. MSE_det_test
 7. new_mse_det_experiment

-The modeule "Batch_Design_and_Rollout" has functions which are used in creating a batch design of questions with certain orthogonality conditions, as well as functions which are used in performing rollout on a question pair.
+The module "Batch_Design_and_Rollout" has functions which are used in creating a batch design of questions with certain orthogonality conditions, as well as functions which are used in performing rollout on a question pair.
 Rollout is a non-myopic method often used in solving dynamic programming problems.
 These functions include:
 1. orthogonal_constraint_feas